scenery-io/stallion/README.md

 ## Known Issues

-The server address and port are hardcoded (`127.0.0.1:8000`).
+1. The server address and port are hardcoded (`127.0.0.1:8080`).
 Make sure nothing else is using this port.
 This will be made configurable in a later update.

+2. Any UI elements sent to the Stallion panel in Cavalry will not be removed.
+Close and reopen the Stallion panel and send the script again.

+3. `ui.scriptLocation` returns the path of the Stallion script, not the path to your own script.

+#### Icon Credits

+The icon is [Horse](https://thenounproject.com/icon/horse-2128337/) by Buztas Linggar from [Noun Project](https://thenounproject.com/)